WinVector/rquery/Examples/Arrow/Arrow.md

 | c | FALSE | 70 | 7 |      3 |
 | c | FALSE | 80 | 8 |      3 |
 | c | FALSE | 90 | 9 |      3 |

+Up until now we have been showing how we work to obey the category theory axioms.
+From here on we look at what does category theory do for us.
+What it does is check correct composition and ensure full associativity of operations.

 As is typical in category theory, there can be more than one arrow from a given object to given object.
 For example the following is a different